masterzuj/phone_v2/README.md

 For full functionality SERVER required...

-Write your own APP under the DIR "document"
+Write your own APP under the DIR "document".

-Link your APP in the "menu.html" and "menu.php"
+Link your APP in the "menu.html" and "menu.php".

         <div id="kachel"></div>